megazazik/validate/README.md

 // and errors of nested rules can be still accessed via properties console.log(errors.value); // [ {type: 'minLenght', error: {length: 3} ]

-// if object has no own errors no nested errors then the result of validation is null myObjectScheme.validate({ value: "123456789" });
+// if object has no own errors, no nested errors then the result of validation is null myObjectScheme.validate({ value: "123456789" });
 // null
 ```